National paragliding guide

 Quick Montenegro answers

-No. Tandem is the easiest public entry point, but the national guide also keeps pilots, future pilots, paragliding sites, rules, and education routes visible.
+No. Tandem is the easiest public first contact, but the national picture also includes pilots, future pilots, education, flying sites, rules, airspace, weather judgment, and technical support.

 Is this just a club website?